For US Residents

 • While you are using VENTOLIN HFA, use other inhaled medicines and asthma medicines only as directed by your healthcare provider.

 • worsening trouble breathing, coughing, and wheezing (paradoxical bronchospasm).
 If this happens, stop using VENTOLIN HFA and call your healthcare provider or get emergency help right away.
-Paradoxical bronchospasm is more likely to happen with your first use of a new canister of medicine.
+This is more likely to happen with your first use of a new canister of medicine.

 • heart problems, including faster heart rate and higher blood pressure.